tonievictor/tonie.me/src/content/articles/map-reduce.md

 ```

 A common application of this model is in a distributed word counter program where you have a very large input file and want to count the occurrence of each word in the file.
 Instead of running this on a single machine, you divide the input file into smaller chunks and distribute it across several machines.
-The `map` function in this scenario takes in a key and value (file name and file content) and records a count of each word along with its associated count in a file.
+The `map` function in this scenario takes in a key and value (file name and file content) and records each word along with its associated count in a file.
 The `reduce` function takes a word and a list of the associated counts and combines it into a single value.

 ```
 map (filename string, filecontent string) -> {